 The Subject Outline Tool provides a quality assurance (QA) workflow, a QA Officer role and various other functions useful to QA activities.
 The tool does not define quality – but provides workflow and functionality to assist/enable/support QA.
 QA Declarations are included in each Outline to guide content and quality; and ensure compliance with the Moderation Policy.
 A supplementary checklist is also available; and you can consult the Division of Learning & Teaching Quality Assurance page.

 An Outline is exempt from QA if it is cloned and meets specific criteria.
 See Clone QA Exemption.
 QA exemption can also apply to varied Outlines.
 If only certain sections have been varied, it does not have to be submitted to the Head of School for QA prior to re-publication to students.
 See QA Exemption on Varied Outlines.

 The quality assurance (QA) workflow of the Subject Outline Tool utilises the ‘QA Officer’ [QAO] role.
 QAOs are assigned to offerings in ACSES by the Faculty Subjects Team.
 QAOs are responsible for assuring the quality of the information provided in the Outline and are able to apply a QA outcome.

 The SC Profile allows staff to maintain certain details about themselves for inclusion in Outlines for which they are the Subject Coordinator.

 The Subject Availability Listing (SAL) is the authoritative source of offerings of a subject.
 Offerings with an active status are available for student enrolment and therefore populated into the Subject Outline Tool for development of a Subject Outline.
-The SAL+ is maintained by Schools and managed by the Division of Student Administration.
+The SAL+ is maintained by Schools and managed by the Division of Students, Student Administration.